radiantearth/community-sprints/08182020-remote/software/progress.md

 Though not public yet @kbgg made some good progress getting [qgis-stac-browser](https://github.com/kbgg/qgis-stac-browser/) up to 1.0.0-beta.2

+### sat-search

+[sat-search](https://github.com/sat-utils/sat-search) 0.3.0 was released, upgrading it to 1.0.0-beta.2.
+It's a python library and CLI to query STAC API's.

 ### (add any software you worked on)

 ## Data